Minutes, News & Bylaws

 News Letters

-The March Council meeting will be held on Tuesday March 14, 2023 at 7pm in the Village office.
+The Regular Meeting of Council will be held on Tuesday June 13, 2023 at 7:00pm in the Village office.

-Please feel free to come listen to the topics Council is currently discussing.
+Council meetings are open to the public to come listen to the topics Council will be discussing.

 Bylaws and Policies